axismaps/axis-jekyll/_posts/2016-03-22-design-details.md

 ![Another great NYT map]({{ site.baseurl }}/media/posts/2016/03/nyt.png)

-This map is hugely effective because of it judicious use of color because:
+This map is hugely effective in its judicious use of color because:

 1. Elements with color draw more attention than elements without.
 2. The most important things on the map should attract most of the reader's attention.